MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 When you add an indicator hash for a file, you can choose to raise an alert and block the file whenever a device in your organization attempts to run it.

-Files automatically blocked by an indicator won't show up in the file's Action center, but the alerts will still be visible in the Alerts queue.
+Files automatically blocked by an indicator don't show up in the file's Action center, but the alerts are still visible in the Alerts queue.

 See [manage indicators](manage-indicators.md) for more details on blocking and raising alerts on files.

 To stop blocking a file, remove the indicator.
 You can do so via the **Edit Indicator** action on the file's profile page.
-This action will be visible in the same position as the **Add Indicator** action, before you added the indicator.
+This action is visible in the same position as the **Add Indicator** action, before you added the indicator.

 You can also edit indicators from  the **Settings** page, under **Rules** \> **Indicators**.
 Indicators are listed in this area by their file's hash.